bakhi/cl_zero_copy_test/README.md

 ## NOTE

-clEnqueueWriteBuffer(): Enqueue commands to write to a buffer object from host memory.
+clEnqueueWriteBuffer: Enqueue commands to write to a buffer object from host memory.

 clEnqueueMapBuffer: Enqueues a command to map a region of the buffer object given by buffer into the host address space and returns a pointer to this mapped region.